3rd Cellular Agriculture Conference

 Mohammad Taherzadeh

-Professor in Bioprocess Technology, Chief Scientific Officer (CSO), Millow
+Professor in Bioprocess Technology, Chief Scientific Officer (CSO), Millow.

 Mohammad is a chemical engineer and bioscientist focused on accelerating the circular economy through biorefineries, using biological systems to convert renewable and residual carbon into value-added products such as fuels, materials, food, and feed.